Three Ways to Use PALS

-In addition to the instructional resources available in the PALS Online System, PALS offers a wide range of topics for professional development, both in on-site training and webinar format.
+In addition to the instructional resources available in the PALS Online System, PALS offers a wide range of topics for professional development.
 Premier accounts have access to our monthly webinars, PALS Professional Development website, and additional time available with our literacy specialists.

 Can PALS be used in an Rti or MTSS setting?

 PALS is effective in conjunction with a school’s existing RtI (Response to Intervention) or MTSS (Multi-Tiered System of Supports) framework.
 Both PALS and RtI seek to prevent failure through universal screening and early intervention.
 PALS assessments allow teachers to establish a baseline for each student and to target areas in which a student may need additional intervention.

 Administrators may find the PALS Grouping functions to be helpful in grouping students within and across classrooms according to common instructional needs.
 Visit the Accommodations page for more information about how to make PALS accessible to all students.